KillianLynch/local-lab-dev/JSON Duality cloud world/create-schema/create-schema.md

     ![Connect to the database](images/movie-pass.png " ")

-12. Change the username to **movie** and leave the default password of movie and click Next
+12. Change the username to **movie** and leave the default password of movie, then click **Next**

     ![Connect to the database](images/movie.png " ")

-13. Accept the defaults for the Database options page and click **Next**
+13. Accept the defaults for the "Database Options" page and click **Next**

     ![Connect to the database](images/default.png " ")

-14. Change the size of the benchmark using the User defined scale to 0.5 and click **Next**
+14. Change the size of the benchmark using the "User Defined Scale" option to 0.5 and click **Next**

     ![Connect to the database](images/movie-size.png " ")

-15. Accept the default Level of Parallelism at 8 and click **Finish**
+15. Accept the default **Level of Parallelism** at 8 and click **Finish**

     ![Connect to the database](images/parallelism.png " ")

-16. This should take around 1-2 minutes to complete.
-You can continue onto the next section and let this run in the background.
+16. This step may take approximately 1-2 minutes to complete.
+You can continue to the next section while this process runs in the background.

     ![Connect to the database](images/completing.png " ")